Process Serving and Delivery of Subpoenas

 Yes, of course!
 Registered Agents are the pillar to most businesses in America.
 To learn all about Registered Agents and why Process Servers should know everything about a Registered Agent click on this link ?
 Registered Agents and Service of Process

-* Subpoena Service
+- * Civil Subpoena Service

 A Witness Subpoena by definition is a command to appear at a certain time and place to give testimony upon a certain matter.
 The term is from the Middle English suppena and the Latin phrase subpoena meaning "under penalty."
 The term may also be spelled "subpena."